vendruscolo-lab/AlphaFold-MetaInference-Tutorial/input.md

 !cp -r * /usr/local/lib/
 ```

-# Run Alpha-Fold distance map prediction
+## Run Alpha-Fold distance map prediction

 __For this example (TDP-43 WtoA):__

-The AF distance map has already been calculated and it is loaded in this notebook below.
+The AF distance map has already been calculated and it is loaded below.

 __For arbitrary protein sequences:__